SkyTemple/skytemple/docs/plugin_dev.rst

 Loading Plugins
 ---------------
 Depending on how SkyTemple is installed, there are two ways plugins are discovered and loaded.
-Understanding these mechanisms is important to understand.
+Understanding these mechanisms is important.

 Via ``site-packages``
 ~~~~~~~~~~~~~~~~~~~~~